-The fiscal year field is used for the organization to specify the fiscal year that a particular transaction should be attributed to and therefore its dollars and donors counted in.
-For the vast majority of organizations and transactions, the fiscal year would and should correspond to or be based on the Transaction Date that the transaction was given.
-However for some organizations, a fiscal year may be different than the one tied to their Transaction Date, for any number of reasons.
-Another example may be a gift that the organization intends to attribute to a previous or future annual campaign year or reunion year.
+The fiscal year field is used for the institution to specify the fiscal year that a particular transaction should be attributed to and therefore its dollars and donors counted in.
+For the vast majority of institutions and transactions, the fiscal year would and should correspond to or be based on the Transaction Date that the transaction was given.
+However, for some institutions, a fiscal year may be different than the one tied to their Transaction Date, for any number of reasons.
+Another example may be a gift that the institution intends to attribute to a previous or future annual campaign year or reunion year.
 Please see the examples below for more detail.

-Note: the following examples are provided for illustration only.
+\Note: the following examples are provided for illustration only.
 They do not include all fields requested for this file, and some fields show descriptions, even though codes are preferred in the file.

-Example 1: Bob Smith pledges a series of multiyear pledge transactions for \$5000 for each of the next 3 years on 12/10/2012 (based on the date timeframe, technically FY2013), but the organization wishes to have one pledge counted in fiscal year 2014, another one in 2015, and another in 2016 instead, they are can specify on each of Bob's pledge transactions the Fiscal Year they wish to attribute it to.
+Example 1: Bob Nelson pledges a series of multiyear pledge transactions for \$5000 for each of the next 3 years on 12/10/2012 (based on the date timeframe, technically FY2013), but the institution wishes to have one pledge counted in fiscal year 2014, another one in 2015, and another in 2016 instead, they are can specify on each of Bob's pledge transactions the Fiscal Year they wish to attribute it to.

-Entity Legal Amount Credit Amount Transaction Date Transaction Type Commitment Indicator Pledge Indicator Fiscal Year Bob Smith 5000 5000 12/10/2012 Pledge 1 1 2014 Bob Smith 5000 5000 12/10/2012 Pledge 1 1 2015 Bob Smith 5000 5000 12/10/2012 Pledge 1 1 2016
+Entity Legal Amount Credit Amount Transaction Date Transaction Type Commitment Indicator Pledge Indicator Fiscal Year Bob Nelson 5000 5000 12/10/2012 Pledge 1 1 2014 Bob Nelson 5000 5000 12/10/2012 Pledge 1 1 2015 Bob Nelson 5000 5000 12/10/2012 Pledge 1 1 2016

-Example 2: Sam Smith makes an annual fund gift of \$100 on 5/20/2014 that his organization attributes to the Annual Fund's 2013 Campaign.
-So Sam's transaction has the Fiscal Year be 2013, instead of the typical timeframe based 2014 fiscal year.
+Example 2: Sam Anderson makes an annual fund gift of \$100 on 5/20/2014 that his institution attributes to the Annual Fund's 2013 Campaign.
+So, Sam's transaction has the Fiscal Year be 2013, instead of the typical timeframe based 2014 fiscal year.

-Entity Legal Amount Credit Amount Transaction Date Transaction Type Cash Indicator Commitment Indicator Fiscal Year Sam Smith 100 100 5/20/2014 Gift 1 1 2013
+Entity Legal Amount Credit Amount Transaction Date Transaction Type Cash Indicator Commitment Indicator Fiscal Year Sam Anderson 100 100 05/20/2014 Gift 1 1 2013

-Example 3: Adam Smith makes a gift of \$300 on 5/23/2015.
+Example 3: Adam Johnson makes a gift of \$300 on 5/23/2015.
 His employer Coca-Cola provides a matching gift of \$300 but it does not come in until 8/15/2015.
-The organization would still like Coca-Cola's gift to count toward fiscal year 2015, even though it came in after the fiscal year ended.
+The institution would still like Coca-Cola's gift to count toward fiscal year 2015, even though it came in after the fiscal year ended.
 Adam receives the full legal and credit amount for his original gift and is attributed to fiscal year 2015.
-Coca-Cola receives full legal and credit amount for the matching gift and it is attributed to 2015 as well.
-Adam also receives the credit amount for the matching gift attributed to 2015 also.
+Coca-Cola receives full legal and credit amount for the matching gift and it is attributed to 2015 also.

-Entity Legal Amount Credit Amount Transaction Date Transaction Type Cash Indicator Commitment Indicator Fiscal Year Adam Smith 300 300 5/23/2015 Gift 1 1 2015 Coca-Cola 300 300 8/15/2015 Matching Gift 1 1 2015 Adam Smith 0 300 8/15/2015 Matching Gift 1 1 2015
+Entity Legal Amount Credit Amount Transaction Date Transaction Type Cash Indicator Commitment Indicator Fiscal Year

+Adam 300 300 05/23/2015 Gift 1 1 2015

+Johnson

+Coca-Cola 300 300 08/15/2015 Matching Gift 1 1 2015

+Adam 0 300 08/15/2015 Matching Gift 1 1 2015

+Johnson